promoteAI/mojo-vllm/README.md

 # Mojo-vLLM

-A lightweight vLLM implementation built from scratch.
+A lightweight vLLM implementation built from scratch in mojo.

 ## Key Features